lucasdeassis/react-autocomplete/README.md

 - Use list of countries as a dataset
 - Use `Fetch` API and handle API errors, maintaining previous component state.
 Catch all approach and log to console
 - Define package as a module and add source compilation with `tsc`.
 Allow js-only import and usage
+- Use `swc` for compilation
+- Allow custom css classname